 Another point that Clear makes in his book that has stuck with me is how our identity influences our habits.
 For a long time, I’ve been trying to be more of a morning person and I constantly say that I’m not.
 Those beliefs have power over our actions.
 If we want to change our identity, we need to start with small habits.

 The four laws of behavior change can be used to build better habits.
 They are cue, craving, response, and reward.
 Clear says that we need to cue our environment to make habits obvious.
 Conversely, if we want to break a bad habit, we need to make it invisible.
 We have to train our brains to pick up clues and not even think about what’s happening.

-Overall, this book has been highly influential in changing my thinking and behavior little by little, which I hope in the long run has hugely positive impacts on my life.
+Overall, Atomic Habits has been highly influential in changing my thinking and behavior little by little, which I hope in the long run has hugely positive impacts on my life.
 Hey … I think it’s time I re-read this book for summer!
 Best of luck in your journey of building better habits!

 Note: Affiliate links included in post